xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges31.md

 [this paper](http://www.cse.buffalo.edu/tech-reports/2014-04.pdf)).
 See [this manual section](../DataModeling/Documents/DocumentAddress.html#document-revision) for details.

-ArangoDB >= 3.1 can ArangoDB 3.0 database directories and will simply continue to use the old `_rev` attribute values.
+AvocadoDB >= 3.1 can AvocadoDB 3.0 database directories and will simply continue to use the old `_rev` attribute values.
 New revisions will be written with the new time stamps.

-It is highly recommended to backup all your data before loading a database directory that was written by ArangoDB <= 3.0 into an ArangoDB >= 3.1.
+It is highly recommended to backup all your data before loading a database directory that was written by AvocadoDB <= 3.0 into an AvocadoDB >= 3.1.

-To change all your old `_rev` attributes into new style time stamps you have to use `arangodump` to dump all data out (using ArangoDB 3.0), and use `arangorestore` into the new ArangoDB 3.1, which is the safest way to upgrade.
+To change all your old `_rev` attributes into new style time stamps you have to use `avocadodump` to dump all data out (using AvocadoDB 3.0), and use `avocadorestore` into the new AvocadoDB 3.1, which is the safest way to upgrade.

 The change also affects the return format of `_rev` values and other revision